neoki07/generating-piano-music-with-transformer/README.md

 This project is inspired by [this repository](https://github.com/Elvenson/piano_transformer), but differs in the following:

 * Follows newer versions of notebook (e.g. library versions used)
-* Easily create an execution environment with docker and poetry
+* Easily create an execution environment with Dockerfile and Poetry
 * Export as wave file in addition to MIDI file
 * Only the original notebook generation method is implemented